stevekinney/accident-counter/README.md

-# React and TypeScript Example
+# A Simple Counter

-This is an exmaple application from Steve's React and TypeScript course.
+A silly little application for Steve's Redux Toolkit Course.